 - Reach for some cheese - it could be shredded cheese or opt for queso fresco or cotija cheese

 For this particular dish, I seasoned the veggies with a simple seasoning of cumin, olive oil, chili powder, paprika, oregano, salt, and pepper.
 I chose this Tex-Mex/Southwestern flavoring because I am using these veggies on tacos.
-But you could use a pre-made spice mix of any type for tacos, or I even use homemade taco seasoning at times too.
-So easy to sprinkle on in a pinch.
+You could use a pre-made spice mix for tacos or fajitas.

 Other seasoning ideas include:

-- Italian seasoning works great.
+- Italian seasoning tastes great with veggies.
 Consider using pita bread and adding sundried tomatoes and feta cheese

 - Cajun seasoning is great for veggies and also goes great over black or pinto beans and rice.